aew2sbee/zenn/books/github-foundations/draft.md

 &gt; https://docs.github.com/en/copilot/using-github-copilot/getting-started-with-github-copilot

-1. [x] Setup GitHub Copilot in one of the supported IDE&#39;s such as Visual Studio Code or JetBrains and start coding
+1. [x] Setup GitHub Copilot in one of the supported IDE's such as Visual Studio Code or JetBrains and start coding
 1. [ ] GitHub Copilot will automatically start giving suggestions on pull requests and issues in your repository
 1. [ ] You need to setup a GitHub Action that will setup GitHub Copilot on your repository
 1. [ ] You need to edit the repository settings and enable GitHub Copilot for the repository